Vatican’s ‘trial of the century’ sees cardinal given five-and-a-half-year jail sentence | KRDO

 The Vatican announced the trial would commence in July 2021, with prosecutors depositing a 500-page indictment detailing the alleged crimes.

-Both Torzi and Mincione were among the 10 defendants in the case, who were all convicted on some counts and acquitted on others.
+Both Torzi and Mincione were among the 10 defendants in the case.
+Most were convicted on some counts and acquitted on others.
+One, Monsignor Mauro Carlino, former secretary to Becciu, was acquitted on all counts.

 Torzi stood trial for extortion, money laundering, fraud and embezzlement and was given a six-year sentence.
 Mincione was charged with embezzlement, abuse of office, fraud and money laundering and given a five-and-a-half-year sentence.

-Note: Correction: This story has been updated to reflect that one defendant was acquitted on all charges.